fjcolmenartic/employee/README.md

 * Use an existing project if already created on the Firebase online console if not just create it and follow new instructions.
 * Choose your public directory name (like 'dist/empleado' as suggested)
 * Select if application is SPA and configuration is done.
 5) Finally upload the project, be sure you terminal is inside of your 'dist' folder and make `firebase deploy`.
+You do the deploy every time you need to update the project to upload the new version and for samll changes you can run `firebase serve` to test before deploying again.

 ---